JakobLeander/colmi-ring/README.md

 # Colmi Ring Client

-A Python client library for interacting with Colmi Ring devices (specifically Colmi R12) over Bluetooth Low Energy (BLE).
+A Python client library for interacting with Colmi Ring R12 over Bluetooth Low Energy (BLE).

+Main focus for me is getting accelerometer data.
+You can find other libraries referenced below to extract fitness data.

 ## Overview

-This project provides a client library to communicate with Colmi Ring fitness trackers and collect sensor data via Bluetooth Low Energy (BLE).
-It enables you to connect to the ring, retrieve battery levels, and stream raw sensor data including accelerometer, heart rate (PPG), and blood oxygen (SpO₂) readings.
+This project provides a client library to communicate with Colmi R12 Ring fitness tracker and collect sensor data via Bluetooth Low Energy (BLE).
+It enables you to connect to the ring, retrieve battery levels, and stream raw sensor from accelerometer

 ## Features

 - **Battery Management**: Query battery level from the Colmi Ring
 - **Raw Sensor Streaming**: Enable/disable continuous streaming of sensor data
 - **Accelerometer Data**: Extract X, Y, Z axis acceleration values with proper two's complement handling
-- **Health Metrics**: Collect PPG (photoplethysmography) and SpO₂ (blood oxygen) data
 - **Async/Await Support**: Full async implementation using `bleak` and `asyncio`
 - **Proper Device Lifecycle**: Context manager support for clean connection handling